cqtan/ma-zdash-nlp/README.md

   - Product (shoe, hat, bag, etc.)
   - Brand (Nike, Adidas, Armani, etc.)

 Results are highly tied to the kind of data the application is trained on, which makes it fairly context dependent to its domain and tasks.
-While its accuracy could still be improved the main goal was to quickly prototype an application that does not require much training resources in order to achieve usable results in an efficient manner.
+While its accuracy could still be improved the main goal was to quickly prototype an application that does not require much training resources in order to achieve usable results in an efficient manner and to evaluate its potential.

 ## Run locally